MeganCowie/SemiconductorsApp/ReadMe.txt

 define how the app updates with user interaction.

-Controls.py defines the initial values, appearance, and layout of the controls (e.g. buttons) in the app.
+Controls.py defines the initial values, appearance, and layout of the controls (e.g. buttons / sliders) in the app.
 The script itself is called in the layout section of app.py, but each separate control is also called by callbacks in app.py.

 Callbacks.py defines what to do when a user interacts with the controls.
 The script itself is called in the callbacks section of app.py.